simonchen/maoyan_font_decryption/README.md

 # Major module - [font_decrypt.py](font_decrypt.py)
 It is the major module to decrypt the numbers encrypted in Font.
-In general, you might just use the two functions to decrypt the numbers :
+In general, you might just exploit the below two methods to decrypt the numbers :
 ### decryptHtmlNumbers
 **Parameter -'s'** is the original HTML entity text that looks like &amp;#xF09F;&amp;#xE690;&amp;#xEA64;&amp;#xF031;&amp;#xE238;&amp#xF031;